What if the “Technological Revolution” was created to spread bullshit faster and farther while tracking and monitoring every human on Earth?

 social media moguls.

 Only my closest followers would know this though, because taking a stand will get you shadow banned PERMANENTLY, or worse.
 Interestingly, none of these articles are searchable on google using any of the many key words or phrases added, yet all my half-crazed fluff pieces are there.
 Coincidence?
 I took a stand against amazon’s attempts to monopolize the book market.
 Now, my first book is priced at or below their cost—effectively killing it for other booksellers.
 Coincidence?
 I launched a one man campaign to out Zuck the Fuck’s misdeeds back when I was on flakebook.
 I used a library’s fakebook account to follow my author page.
-All those posts were missing when they went to my page.
+All those posts were missing when we went to my page.
 Coincidence?
 I’ve said a great deal about how twitter is following in the steps of facebook, and for reasons they will not explain, I have endless problems with my pages there.
 Coincidence?
 This is just the highlight reel.

 What is a shadow ban?